Curtis Warren

-Curtis Francis Warren (also known as Cocky; born 31 May 1963) is an English gangster and drugs trafficker who was formerly Interpol's Target One and was once listed on The Sunday Times Rich List.
+Curtis Francis Warren (born 31 May 1963), also known as Cocky, is an English gangster and drugs trafficker who was formerly Interpol's Target One and was once listed on The Sunday Times Rich List.

 Biography

 Curtis Warren is the second son of South American born Curtis Aloysius Warren, a seaman with the Norwegian Merchant Navy, and Antonia Chantre, the daughter of a shipyard boiler attendant.
 He grew up with his elder brother Ramon and sister Maria in Toxteth, Liverpool.

 Bouncer

 After Warren was released from jail, local police commented that he had turned his life around, working as a bouncer at a Liverpool nightclub.
 But it was here that he learnt about the drugs trade, as bouncers have the power to control who comes in and out of a venue.
 He was able to control dealers' access and then befriend them, giving him an inside education.

 Charrington and acquittal

 In the late 1980s, he came to an agreement with Middlesbrough car dealer Brian Charrington.
 In September 1991, the two men sailed to France on Charrington's personal yacht on then-legal British visitor passports.
 They then travelled to Venezuela on British 10-year passports, and arranged a deal with the Cali cartel to smuggle cocaine in steel boxes, concealed in lead ingots.

 On arrival in the UK, HM Customs and Excise cut open one ingot, but found nothing.
 Having let the shipment pass, they were later informed by Dutch police that the drugs were held in the steel boxes; by which time Charrington, Warren and the shipment were untraceable.
 However, a second shipment of 907 kg using the same method was already in transit from South America.

 When the shipment landed in the UK in early 1992, Charrington, Warren and twenty-six others were placed under arrest in a prosecution brought by HM Customs and Excise.
 However, in preliminary court procedures, it was revealed by police that Charrington was a police informant for the North-East Regional Crime Squad.
 HM Customs officials went forward with their prosecution, despite protests from his police "handlers" Harry Knaggs and Ian Weedon.
 In Newcastle Crown Court, it was alleged that Warren was so well informed, that he knew the length of the largest drill bit owned by HM Customs, and therefore the size/depth of the required ingots.
 Eventually, through Conservative MP Tim Devlin, a meeting was arranged in which Customs was ordered to drop charges against Charrington on 28 January 1993.
 The case was dropped, with all accused including Warren acquitted of all charges.

 It is alleged that on release, Warren purposefully walked past the HM Customs agents, saying: "I'm off to spend my £87 million from the first shipment and you can't touch me."
 Several months later, Knaggs was spotted by HM Customs officials driving a £70,000 BMW, previously registered to Charrington.